conraid/OlderSlackBuild/README.md

 Older SlackBuild
 ================

-Slackbuild no longer maintained in my repository
+Slackbuild no longer maintained in my repository.
+Maintained only for historical purposes.
+Don't use.